Milnor invariants of string links, trivalent trees, and configuration space integrals: Background

-An invariant is said to be \emph{finite type of \emph{type} $n$} (or of \emph{order} $n$) if it vanishes on all links with more than $n$ such intersection points.
-Let $\HV_n$ denote the $\R$-vector space of type $n$ finite type invariants of homotopy string links in $\mathcal{H}_m$.
-Milnor's homotopy invariants of links (which we will review in Section \ref{MilnorInvs}) are of finite type.
-In particular, an invariant involving $n+1$ strands of the link is of type $n$.
+An invariant is called \emph{finite type of \emph{type} $n$} (or of \emph{order} $n$) if it vanishes on all links with more than $n$ such intersection points.
+Let $\LV_n$ (resp.~$\HV_n$) denote the $\R$-vector space of type $n$ finite type invariants of long links in $\mathcal{L}_m$ (resp.~homotopy long links in $\mathcal{H}_m$).\footnote{One can also define $\HV_n$ as functions on the quotient of the group ring of $\mathcal{H}_m$ by the $n$-th power of the augmentation ideal, as noted for example in \cite[Theorem 30]{WillertonThesis}.} Milnor's homotopy invariants of links (which we will review in Section \ref{MilnorInvs}) are finite type invariants of $\mathcal{H}_m$.
+In particular, a Milnor invariant involving $n+1$ strands of the link is of type $n$.
+Using work of Habegger and Lin \cite{HabeggerLin}, Bar-Natan \cite{BarNatanJKTR} showed that finite type invariants classify homotopy long links.